Rae Mansfield Offers Honors Classes, Online Workshops on Applying

 “I always tell them that if they engage in research opportunities, it will make them more competitive,” Mansfield says.

-, is the poster child for that.
-He transferred to UMass Lowell from a community college in California with plans to become a cancer researcher, and he quickly found a work-study job in the lab of Chemical Engineering Prof. Seongkyu Yoon
+Michael Doane ’19, who graduated with twin bachelor’s degrees in chemical engineering and biology, is the poster child for that.
+He transferred to UMass Lowell from a community college in California with plans to become a cancer researcher, and he quickly found a work-study job in the lab of Chemical Engineering Prof. Seongkyu Yoon.

 Doane then went on to do research with two more professors on campus.
 Those experiences helped him win a summer NSF Research Experiences for Undergraduates fellowship at the University of Alabama, where he created a computer simulation of glioblastoma cell clusters for use in drug research.